Roblox/roact/docs/tutorials/shop-page.md

 This component will simply be given the product list and create all the ProductItem elements.
 Since it does not need any internal state, a functional component will do the job.
 We have not done our ProductItem component yet, but we will suppose it is there for now.

+We will define the props that the ProductItem will use to render it's component.
+We will make the ProductItem component accept these props:
+	**image:** the image representing the product that will be shown by the component.
+	**price:** how much robux the product costs.
+	**productId:** the identifier of the developer product.
+	**order:** use to specify the order of the items in the shop.
+We will make this optional, so if it is not provided, it will sort the items by their costs.

 ```lua
 local ReplicatedStorage = game:GetService("ReplicatedStorage")